jbryant92/demo-investment-app/README.md

 The app is now running, and accessible under `http://localhost:3000/`

+## Developing

+### GraphiQL

+In development mode, you can access GraphiQL `http://localhost:3000/graphiql`.
+This provides API documentation and a IDE to help with building queries.
+For more information visit [https://github.com/rmosolgo/graphiql-rails](https://github.com/rmosolgo/graphiql-rails).

 ## Tests

 The app contains Rspec test for the Ruby on Rails backend, and Jest snapshot tests for the React front end.